Ryanb58/ryanb58.github.io/content/posts/2018-02-15-moving-away-from-legacy-code.md

 ##### 1) Chunk Your App Into Pieces

- - Turn everything into a MICROservice.
+ - Turn everything into a MICRO service.

 ##### 2) Modernize Access To Data

  - Implement Data Access via API's or using a similar data store.

  - Developers should not care what it looks like on the backend.
-They should be able to easly access and manipulate the data in a secure way using their favorite languages.
+They should be able to easily access and manipulate the data in a secure way using their favorite languages.

 ##### 3) Replace Decaying Code

  - Slowly replace chunks of your application one piece at a time.

-#### Benifits:
+#### Benefits:

  - Consolidation of Virtual Machines.